Entity API

 Fetching Entities (Assets, Folders & Content Objects)

-Fetch an Asset by its reference and print its attributes
+The following shows how you can fetch an Asset by its reference and then print its attributes to the screen.

 asset = client.asset("9bad5acf-e7a1-458a-927d-2d1e7f15974d")